biggs/dotfiles/README.md

 This is basically a script which idempotently sets up command-line tools and homebrew and downloads your dotfiles github directory, then brews the brewfile and runs `script/setup`.
+In that order.
 See [https://github.com/MikeMcQuaid/strap#features] for more details.

+After this script runs `script/setup` you should open emacs to download the packages and run `:BundleInstall` in nvim.

 TODO:
-- create `script/setup`
 - migrate oh-my-zsh to something lighter
+- add a global .gitignore